 The Current GPS System

 In the United States, when you think GPS you are thinking of the Global Positioning System.
-This is a system of satellites, called a constellation, orbiting the Earth launched by the US government.
+This is a system of satellites, or a constellation, orbiting the Earth which were launched by the US government.
 At any time there are at least four satellites over any point on the planet.
 Each satellite broadcasts low energy radio signals.
 Specialized receivers listen to these signals, determining their strengths and which satellite sent them.
 The receiver uses this information to calculate its position relative to the satellite constellation.

 Position data can be combined with map information for navigation or tracking.
 The GPS signal also provides clocking information to receivers.
 This is a very simple, but accurate, summary of the GPS system.
 Today, “GPS” is often used to describe many tracking systems.
-However, if they use Bluetooth or cellphone signals to figure position instead of the Global Positioning System they are not a GPS system.
+However, if they use Bluetooth or cellphone signals to figure position instead of the Global Positioning System constellation they are not a GPS system.

 Other GPS Constellations And New Systems